explodinglabs/jsonrpcserver/README.md

 # jsonrpcserver

-*Sep 17, 2018: Work on version 4 is underway, will be ready within a few weeks.
-Update Oct 13, 2018: Code is finished, just documenting now, should have an RC ready tomorrow*
+*Oct 13, 2018: Version 4 rewrite is complete, just documenting now, should have an RC ready tomorrow*

 Process [JSON-RPC](http://www.jsonrpc.org/) requests in Python.